Giorno Poetry Systems: Concept

+Giorno started GPS as a way to push poetry off the printed page and into visual, musical, social, and political realms.
+His goal was to highlight the work of other artists, poets, and musicians, and reach audiences through everyday “venues” such as the telephone, radio, and records, as well as rock clubs, shirts, and even consumer products.

+For Dial-A-Poem, first launched in 1968, recordings by hundreds of poets, spoken word artists, and activists are delivered over the phone.
+GPS Records, begun in 1972, released over 40 albums featuring a wide range of musicians and poets such as Laurie Anderson and Philip Glass as well as unique performances by Frank Zappa, Diamanda Galás, Allen Ginsberg, John Cage, and Brion Gysin, as well as Giorno and Burroughs.
+The Nova Convention, in 1978, was a legendary three-day multi-media festival inspired by the writings of William Burroughs.
+The AIDS Treatment Project and The Artists & Poets Fund, running from 1985 to the early 2000s, produced benefit concerts and provided emergency grants for medical expenses to poets and artists, most of whom were people of color and members of the LGBTQ+ community.
+With political activist Abbie Hoffman, Giorno recorded a radio show for Radio Hanoi.
+And since 1986, GPS has hosted monthly retreats for those who study the Nyingmapa tradition of Tibetan Buddhism.
+GPS remains active today.

 Dial-a-Poem

 After having a conversation on the phone with Burroughs in 1968, Giorno initiated the Dial-a-Poem Poets concept, which he claimed would later influence the creation of information services creation over the telephone, such as sports and stock market.
 Fifteen phone lines were connected with individual answering machines: people would call GPS and listen to a poem they were offered from fragments of various live recordings.
 Dial-a-Poem, from 1969 on, was very successful, with 9 a.m. to 5 p.m. and 8.30 p.m. to 11.30 p.m. peaks.
 GPS used a variety of social issues at the time, what with the sexual revolution and the Vietnam War, which would create appeal as well as shock from the reactive community.